 Standard Cost Accounting

-Standard Costing is an accounting system used by manufacturers to identify and analyze the differences between the actual costs of producing goods and the costs that should have occurred to produce those goods.
+Standard costing is a cost accounting system.
+Manufacturers use it to identify and analyze the differences between the actual costs of producing goods and the estimated costs that would have occurred to produce those goods.

-The costs that should have occurred to produce goods are known as standard costs.
+Standard costs are the costs that management estimates to occur while producing goods.
 These costs are based either on the past reports/experience of the firm or market research conducted by management.
 Standard costs involve product costs, direct material costs, direct labor costs, and manufacturing overhead costs.

-Calculating standard costs are a great tool for planning purposes but in reality, standard costs (or the cost which should have occurred) often differ from the actual costs.
-The difference between the standard cost and the actual cost is known as a variance.
-Favorable variances happen when production cost of goods is lower than the standard cost, while unfavorable variances happen when goods end up costing more than the standard cost.
+Calculating standard costs is a great tool for planning purposes.
+But in reality, standard costs (or the cost which should have occurred) often differ from the actual costs.
+The difference between the standard cost and the actual cost is variance.
+Favorable variances happen when the production cost of goods is lower than the standard cost.
+While unfavorable variances happen when goods end up costing more than the standard cost.

 Activity-Based Cost Accounting

-Activity-based costing is a costing method in which various activities in an organization, typically a factory, are identified and then costs are allocated to these activities.
+Activity-based costing is a costing method in which various activities in an organization, typically a factory, are identified, and then costs are allocated to these activities.
 The costs accumulated in these activities are further allocated to the products and services based on the actual consumption by each product.
-Activity-Based Costing assigns costs to products, services based on:
+Activity-based costing assigns costs to products and services based on:

 - Quantity of resources consumed by these activities